 The last parameter,

-SAVE, lets you save the complete details of the analysis in an
+SAVE, allows you to save the complete details of the analysis in an

 ANOVA save structure.
 The

-ADISPLAY directive lets you use a save structure to produce further output.
+ADISPLAY directive allows you to use a save structure to produce further output.
 You can also use it in the

 AKEEP directive to put quantities calculated from the analysis into data structures which you can then use elsewhere in Genstat.
 Save structures are special compound structures, and Genstat declares them automatically.
 The save structure for the last y-variate analysed is stored automatically, and forms the default for